 Is there an application fee?

-There is no application fee to apply to DRBU.
+There is a $30 application fee to apply to DRBU.

 What is your Financial Aid policy?